Terrasafe

 Professional service for Terraforce walls

-We offer industry leading expertise as trusted advisors and apply customised approaches to enable clients to define strategies that will help them succeed.
+We offer industry leading expertise as trusted advisors and apply a customised approach to enable each client to identify sustainable construction solutions that best meet their needs.

-Terrasafe provides first-class engineering, management, and specialist technical service to users of any of the Terraforce products.
-We aim to set industry standards and make a significant contribution throughout South Africa and the world.
+Terrasafe provides a first-class engineering, management, and specialist technical service to users of any of the Terraforce® products.
+We aim to set industry gold standards and make a significant contribution throughout South Africa and the world.

 More about Terrasafe and how it works:

-Clients that wish to receive Terraforce wall designs need to provide following input regarding their requirements:
+Clients who wish to acquire Terraforce® wall designs will first need to provide the following input regarding their requirements:

 - Geotechnical report and/or density tests, if available.